-Assessment Type Task nature Description Percentage Participation Punctuality and active participation in class activities (10%) 15 % Participation in at least one Deaf event i.e. an activity organized by Deaf people or for Deaf people (5%) After attending a face-to-face/online Deaf event, student will submit one written Chinese/English reflection journal with VeriGuide receipt or one signed reflection video.
+Assessment Type Task nature Description Percentage Participation Punctuality and active participation in class activities (10%) 15 % Participation in at least one Deaf event i.e. an activity organized by Deaf people or for Deaf people (5%) After attending a face-to-face/online Deaf event, student will submit one signed reflection video.
 A list of suggested/sample Deaf events and the format of the reflection journal will be announced in class.
 In case of unavailability of suitable cultural events, students will be required to watch videos selected by the instructor on topics related to Deaf awareness.
-Assignments Comprehension (20%) Eight comprehension tasks will be required.
+Assignments Comprehension (20%) 30 % Eight comprehension tasks will be required.
 In each task, students will watch a video and then answer a set of multiple-choice questions.
-30 % Production (10%) Students will make a signed video on an assigned topic.
+Production (10%) Students will make a signed video on an assigned topic.
 All signed answers must be recorded on videos and should meet the required specification.
-Details of the specification will be announced in class.
-Project Two students will form a group and produce a signed video of a dialogue created on their own.
-Each group will show the first cut in class to collect feedbacks from the instructor and fellow students.
+Details of the specification will be announced in D : . class.
+20.0/ Project Two students will form a group and produce a signed video of a dialogue created on their own.
+Each group will show the first cut in class to 20 % collect feedbacks from the instructor and fellow students.
 A final cut should be submitted for grading.
-20 % Final Exam Part 1: Signed Interaction (15%) Each student will make a one-to-one signed conversation with the instructor / another student for 5-8 minutes.
-35 % Part 2: Comprehension (20%) Test content will be based on the whole course.
+Final examination Part 1: Signed Interaction (15%) 35 % Each student will make a one-to-one signed conversation with the instructor / another student for 5-10 minutes.
+Part 2: Comprehension (20%) Test content will be based on the whole course.
 Students will watch two videos and answer multiple-choice questions.
 Remarks: Part 1 and Part 2 will be held on different dates.
+Total 100 %